svetixoxo/beets-lastfm-bridge/README.md

 # beets-lastfm-bridge

-**Coded/implemented and translated with significant support/assistance from Claude AI assistant by Anthropic.**
+> **Important:** This project was created by someone with ~minimal~ almost no programming experience as a personal solution to a specific problem.
+The entire codebase was developed with significant assistance from Claude AI assistant by Anthropic.
+While **it works on my system**, I cannot guarantee it will work on yours or provide ~extensive~ any support for issues you might encounter.

 A comprehensive genre tagging solution for beets music library management.
 This tool bridges the gap between beets and Last.fm to provide intelligent, hierarchical genre tagging when the built-in lastgenre plugin fails.